notakitty/thub/docs/belgium.md

 Source: [2024 EU LGBTIA Survey](https://fra.europa.eu/en/publications-and-resources/data-and-maps/2024/eu-lgbtiq-survey-iii).

+---

 ## Additional Resources

 * [Belgium at a glance](https://www.belgium.be/sites/default/files/Brochure_2022_Anglais_web.pdf) PDF brochure written by Federal Public Service for Foreign Affairs. *This document is in English.*
 * [Belgium Embassy Website](https://unitedkingdom.diplomatie.belgium.be/en). *This website is in English.*
 * [International House](https://www.internationalhouseleuven.be/).
-The international house is a nonprofit that helps internationals get settled into Belgium. *This website is in English.*
+The International House is a nonprofit that helps internationals get settled in Belgium. *This website is in English.*
 * [Transgender Infopunt](https://www.transgenderinfo.be/nl) contains all you need to know about accessing transgender healthcare and support groups in Belgium. *This website is in Dutch.*

 ---